kubeshop/testkube/docs/executor-maven.md

 ## **Summary**

-Testkube simplifies running Java tests based on maven and allows to easily merge Java based tests into your global testing ecosystem.
+Testkube simplifies running Java tests based on Maven and simplifies the merging of Java based tests into your global testing ecosystem.